counter

 limitation of PEEK

-As discussed above, everything about PEEK seems perfect, but that’s not true.
+As discussed above, everything about PEEK seems perfect, but that’s false.
 It has excellent properties and multiple applications and has some limitations that need to be discussed.

 1. Processing at high temperatures may not be suitable for everyone.